- Ciprofloxacin–Hydroxypropyl Methylcellulose

 - Tenofovir Disoproxil Fumarate

 Amoxicillin is used to treat bacterial infections such as E. coli infection, pneumonia, gonorrhea, bladder infection, and ear infection.
 It belongs to a class of antibiotics called penicillins, which work by stopping the multiplication of bacteria.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Amoxicillin prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.